seuros/meridian/BUILDING.md

 ## OPTION 3: GitHub Sync

 GitHub includes an interface for syncing forks.\
-While, unlike Option 3, Options 1 and 2 will leave your fork with a clean history consistent with the source repositories, some may find the GitHub interface easier to use.
+While, unlike Option 3, Options 1 and 2 will always leave your fork with a clean history consistent with the source repositories, some may find the GitHub interface convenient.